When I first learned about seller financing, the idea of “becoming the bank” didn't sound appealing to me AT ALL.

 - The monthly payment

-When people see a monthly payment, they will instantly know whether or not it fits into their budget – and at the end of the day, this is all that matters to most people.
+When people see a monthly payment, they have a pretty good idea whether or not it will fit into their budget – and at the end of the day, this is all that matters to most people.

-Whatever it takes for you to sell your property and make money, do it!
+At the end of the day, whatever it takes for me to sell a property and make money (creating a win-win for both parties involved), I do it!
 One of my goals with this strategy is to build up SEVERAL streams of income, and this only happens by selling SEVERAL properties with seller financing, in a way that will earn me a profit.

-When you’re acting as the lender, you can generally do whatever you want to (within the confines of the law, of course) to maximize your income over the long-term.
+When I'm acting as the lender, I can generally do whatever I want (within the confines of the law, of course) to maximize my income over the long-term.

-Note: Most states have some very broad rules regarding the maximum interest rate you can charge your borrowers and the number of seller financed deals you can maintain at one time – so be sure to check with a local attorney before you proceed.
+Note: Most states have some specific rules regarding the maximum interest rate you can charge your borrowers and the number of seller-financed deals you can maintain at one time – so be sure to check with a local attorney before you proceed.

 Charging Interest, Servicing Fees and Closing Fees

-In addition to getting a higher price on your property, you’ll also have the opportunity to pick up a lot of extra income along the way by charging interest, servicing fees and closing fees.
+In addition to getting a higher price on a property, seller financing also gives me the opportunity to pick up some extra income along the way by charging interest, servicing fees and closing fees.

-…but guess what – even with how low mortgage rates are right now, I am currently able to charge 9.99% interest on my seller financed properties and people are happy to pay it!
+…but guess what – even with how low mortgage rates are right now, the standard interest rate I charge on my seller financed deals is 9.99% interest – and people are happy to pay it!

 Why?
-Because if I don’t finance the property for them – they can’t do the deal, period.
+Because if I don’t finance the property for them – they can’t buy the property, period.

-As you start talking with prospective buyers, you’ll find that different things matter to different people.
-Some buyers will want a low price, some buyers will want a low payment, some buyers might even want 0% interest.
-Whatever their sticking point is, do whatever you can to work with them!
-The ultimate goal is for you to make a monthly profit on each sale, so if you can meet their needs AND accomplish your objective, make it happen!
-Generally speaking, as long as your buyer is getting a great value for their money, they’ll be happy to do business with you.
+The ultimate goal is for me to make a monthly profit on each sale, so if I can meet their needs AND accomplish my objective, I'll do it!
+Generally speaking, as long as my buyer is getting a great value for their money, they’re happy to work with me.

-There are a lot of people who are huge fans of seller financed property – so don’t underestimate the power of simply offering this as an option in your property listings.
+A lot of people are huge fans of seller financed property – so don’t underestimate the power of simply offering this as an option in your property listings.

 Monthly servicing fees are another way to tack on some extra monthly income from seller financed properties.
 I always charge a monthly servicing fee of $15 – $25 (this is on top of the borrower’s monthly principal & interest payments to me).